mapsforge/mapsforge/docs/Getting-Started-Developers.md

 ### Start developing with Android Studio

 Android Studio integrates tightly with gradle.
 The easiest way to create a new application is to follow the example of the Samples app.

-### Building mapsforge with Maven

-A second way to build mapsforge is using maven.
-This was the original way of building mapsforge.
-We still maintain this, but as Google does not actively support it, we discourage its use.
-New developments, certainly for Android, should use Gradle.

-The mapsforge project uses the free [Apache maven](http://maven.apache.org/) tool to automatize the build process.
-Only version 3.1.1 and up can be used.
-If you want to learn more about maven, please refer to the [official documentation](http://maven.apache.org/guides/index.html).

-To start a complete build of all modules, open a command prompt, change to the directory which contains the copy of the mapsforge repository and execute the following command:

-    mvn clean install

-This will tell maven to delete any pre-existing generated files and directories during the build.
-Although the cleanup step is not always needed, we recommend to do so every time in order to avoid problems and have repeatable results.

-In the beginning, maven automatically downloads all missing plug-ins and files.
-Depending on the speed of your Internet connection, this may take some time.
-All downloaded files are stored locally in a special maven directory to avoid downloading them again at each build.

-During the build process, maven compiles, tests and packages all modules in the correct order.
-A new directory `target` is created for each module which contains – among test reports and other generated files – the new artifacts.
-Eventually these artifacts are installed in your local repository so that you can use them in other maven projects.

-### Start developing with Eclipse

-Note that Google has announced that it will not support Eclipse any more in the near future.
-Google has published a guide to [migrate a project from Eclipse to Android Studio](https://developer.android.com/sdk/installing/migrate.html).

-If you want to contribute to the mapsforge project, we recommend to use the latest stable version of the [Eclipse IDE](http://eclipse.org/).

-As Eclipse needs to know the path to your local maven repository, you have to add a new classpath variable named `M2_REPO`.
-This can either be done manually via `Window > Preferences > Java > Build Path > Classpath Variables > New` or automatically via the [Maven Eclipse Plugin](http://maven.apache.org/plugins/maven-eclipse-plugin/configure-workspace-mojo.html).
-Depending on the currently running operating system, execute one of the following commands:

-**Linux**
-    mvn eclipse:configure-workspace "-Declipse.workspace=path/to/your/eclipse/workspace/"

-**Windows**
-    mvn eclipse:configure-workspace "-Declipse.workspace=x:\path\to\your\eclipse\workspace\"

-After you have configured your Eclipse workspace, checked out the code and built the complete project (see the instructions above), execute the following command:
-    mvn eclipse:eclipse

-Alternatively, you can use Gradle:
-    gradle eclipse

-This will tell maven to generate all missing Eclipse project files which are not checked in into our repository.
-It also ensures that all mapsforge projects use the same code formatter profile, compiler settings, file encoding, new line delimiters and so on.

-You should install the [Checkstyle](http://eclipse-cs.sourceforge.net/), [FindBugs](http://findbugs.sourceforge.net/downloads.html) and [PMD](http://pmd.sourceforge.net/integrations.html#eclipse) Eclipse plug-ins to regularly analyze the quality of the source code.
-The same set of rules is shared across all mapsforge modules.
-Running the above maven command will also copy the necessary configuration files into each project directory.

-Each of the mapsforge modules is now configured as an Eclipse project and can be added to your current workspace via `File > Import > General > Existing Projects into Workspace`.

-To build the Android sample application, you need to make a few adjustments:
-* Select `Project > Properties` from the menu.
-* In the dialog that opens, go to `Java Build Path Order and Export`.
-Make sure the entry for `M2_REPO/android/android/6.0_r2/android-6.0_r2.jar` is unchecked and all others are checked.
-* Go to `Java Compiler` and set the compiler compliance level to 1.7.
-* Then clean the project (`Project > Clean`).

-Without these steps, you may have issues with the app crashing with a `java.lang.NoClassDefFoundError` exception.
-If that happens, carry out the above steps and build again.

 ## How to contribute